 - Clean interface and the ease of use are not among your top priorities

-- You already have a paid Zapier plan
+- You need integrations and already have a premium Zapier plan

 Glip is a conversation platform by RingCentral.
 It was released to the market in 2013 (as well as Slack).
 Here’s how it’s supposed to be different from other team communication apps on the market according to Peter Pezaris, founder and CEO: “With Glip, we are introducing a new wave in team collaboration – one that keeps conversations at the center of teamwork.”
 Glip seeks to improve the way people collaborate by combining instant messaging, video calls, task manager and team calendar in one application.